nikantonelli/WSJFBoard/README.md

 ![alt text](https://github.com/nikantonelli/WSJFBoard/blob/FiveVariable/images/Bulk%20edit%20menu.png)

+There is now the option to select negative numbers in terms of Impact.
+The app with take the magnitude of the impact and ignore the sign when calculating the WSJF figure.

 ![alt text](https://github.com/nikantonelli/WSJFBoard/blob/FiveVariable/images/fibonacci.png)

 The standard values can be changed in the data blocks at the end of the source code file (App.js) or directly in the html after you have loaded it into the custom html page.